eugenecohen-osu/chi-gem5/chi-report.md

 ### Crossbar

 Practically speaking an everything-to-everything topology is not realistic.
-A common approach for small interconencts is a crossbar where the interconnect contains a crossbar switch allowing simulatneous streams of communication between separate initiators and targets.
-The crossbar switch is itself a contstrained resource because it is limited by internal connectivity and internal queues/FIFOs resources.
+A common approach for small interconnects is a crossbar where the interconnect contains a crossbar switch allowing simultaneous streams of communication between separate initiators and targets.
+The crossbar switch is itself a constrained resource because it is limited by internal connectivity and internal queues/FIFOs resources.

 ![Point-to Diagram](img/chi-xbar.png)